makeabilitylab/physcomp/arduino/led-on.md

 ![Workbench photo of the the LED wired to the 5V port](assets/images/Arduino_LEDOn_5VFixed_WorkbenchPhoto.png)

 For power, you can use a USB cable (which supplies 5V) or a 9V battery (which supplies 9V).
 Either way, the Arduino **supplies 5V** through the 5V pin.
 How?
-Using a voltage regulator, which takes in input
+Using a [voltage regulator](https://itp.nyu.edu/physcomp/labs/labs-electronics/components/).

 | USB Power        | 9V Power          |
 |:-------------|:------------------|